Bronskizy/firstproject/README.md

  MS SQL Server using T-SQL,
  Oracle using PL/SQL,
  MS Access version of SQL is called JET SQL (native format) etc.
+This is how is it on all about SQL